thomasekdahlN/wealthprognosis-app/README.md

 - Property tax should use the tax value of year-2 (Holmestrand at least))
 - Company fortune tax for private person should use the tax value of year-2
 - rename group => configuration [private|company]
-- Support for selling parts of partsellable assets every year to get the cashflow to zero. (has top calculate reversed tax - the amount you neet to pay + tax has to be transfered to cashflow)
+- Support for selling parts of partly liquid assets every year to get the cashflow to zero. (has top calculate reversed tax - the amount you neet to pay + tax has to be transfered to cashflow)
 - Tax configuration pr year and countries (support for more than norwegian tax regime).
 Only using the current years tax regime for all calculations now
 - Take into account the number of years you have owned an asset regardign tax calculation on i.e house and cabin.
 - Gjøre beregningene pr år så asset, ikke asset pr år som nå (da vil ikke verdiøkning o.l være med) (BIG REFACTORING - but cod is prepared for it)-